HuecoHouse/NEW-APP/README.md

 ### GitHub Pages
 1. Push this repository to GitHub.
+2. Run `npm run build` (or `node scripts/build-docs.mjs`) to copy the latest assets into the `docs/` folder that GitHub Pages can serve.
+3. Commit the generated `docs/` files.
-2. In the repository settings, enable GitHub Pages and choose the `main` branch root.
+4. In the repository settings, enable GitHub Pages and choose the `main` branch `docs/` folder as the publishing source.
-3. GitHub will build the static site for you and provide a `https://<username>.github.io/<repo>/` URL.
+5. GitHub will publish the static site at `https://<username>.github.io/<repo>/`.

+> **Tip:** If you prefer to publish directly from the repository root instead of `docs/`, change the Pages source accordingly and skip step 2—the same files at the project root work either way.

 ### Netlify
 1. Create a new Netlify site and connect it to your GitHub repository, or drag-and-drop the project folder into Netlify Drop.